 Healthy Homemade Paleo Chocolate Crunch Bars (Vegan, Gluten Free) adapted from my No Bake Chocolate Peanut Butter Crunch Bars

 Healthy Homemade Paleo Crunch Bars (Vegan, Gluten Free)

-- 3 cups seeds and/or chopped nuts I used pepitas, sunflower seeds and chopped almonds
+- 3 cups chopped nuts of choice I used pepitas, sunflower seeds and chopped almonds

-- 1 1/2 cups chocolate chips or chopped up chocolate bar of choice
+- 1 1/2 cups chocolate chips of choice or chopped up chocolate bar of choice

 - 1 cup almond butter can sub for any drippy nut or seed butter

 - 1/2 cup pure maple syrup can sub for sugar-free monk fruit syrup